notiphyapp/docs/guide/api/1_create_api.md

 ---
 layout: default
-title: Create an API Key
+title: Generate API Key
 nav_order: 1
 has_children: false
 parent : API Integration
 ---
-# Create an App
+# Generate API Key
 1. To interact with API's you will need to create API keys.
 2. To Create API keys login to your **Admin Panel**
 3. Click on **Generate API Key**, you will be prompted to provide details about app, in case you dont see the option make sure your Organization is created.